chadhietala/rfcs/active/0002-packager.md

   - package
 - Traverse a dependency graph to gain selective builds
 - Lay the infrastructure for the build-side of engines
-- deprecate the hard dependency on Bower in favor NPM
+- deprecate the hard dependency on Bower in favor of NPM
 - deprecate app.import API

 # Definitions